- Mags Tingey

 Bush R, Hawkey D, Kerr N, Tingey M, Wade F, and Webb, J (2017) SEEP consultation response: Energy Strategy - Scotland's Energy Efficiency Programme (SEEP) National infrastructure priority for energy efficiency.
 Edinburgh: University of Edinburgh

-Watson J, and Winskel M, ed (2017) 'Scottish Energy Strategy: The Future of Energy in Scotland', UKERC response.
+Watson J, and Winskel M, eds (2017) 'Scottish Energy Strategy: The Future of Energy in Scotland', UKERC response.
 London: UKERC

 Ownership models and business structures in UK Local Authority energy initiatives.
-Presentation at the Heat and the City International Workshop on Publicly Owned Energy Companies, Edinburgh, May 2018.
+Heat and the City International Workshop on Publicly Owned Energy Companies, Edinburgh, May 2018.

 UK Local Authority Action on Energy.
-Invited speaker at the UK District Energy Vanguards Network Event on Developing Your Heat Network Business Case, Leeds, January 2018.
+UK District Energy Vanguards Network Event on Developing Your Heat Network Business Case, Leeds, January 2018.

 Measurement, stakes, and implications in the valuing of the benefits of decentralised energy systems.
-Paper presented at the CSPS International Conference The Value of Life: Measurement, Stakes, Implications, Wageningen, The Netherlands, June 2017.
+CSPS International Conference The Value of Life: Measurement, Stakes, Implications, Wageningen, The Netherlands, June 2017.

 Local governance of energy in the UK: A comparative analysis of across nations and regions.
-Paper presented at the 1st International Conference on Energy Research and Social Science Energy for Society, Sitges, Spain, April 2017.
+1st International Conference on Energy Research and Social Science Energy for Society, Sitges, Spain, April 2017.

 I am member of the following: